s0ders/akira.sh/content/posts/go-interfaces.md

 Going back to `io.Reader` and `io.Writer`, these two are used in many places, whether you want to read/write to a file or an HTTP request/response, they are pretty much everywhere.
 Hence, it is a good idea to follow the [Liskov's substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).
 For instance, instead of accepting in a file path as a function to read from said file, accept an `io.Reader`.

-The function is now more generic and might get reused in the future, and it is now easier to create mocks for testing.
+The function is now more generic so it may be reused in the future, and it is now easier to create mocks for testing.

 ```go
 // Uppercase reads from a stream and returns all data in uppercase.